yigitke3/Wordpress-Ansible-Automation/README.md

 Update the hosts file under /etc/ansible directory to include the names or URL's of the servers you want to deploy.
 There is one example hosts file in the repository.

 Upload your private ssh key under this path: /home/opc/.ssh/"your_key"

+Set the file permissions for the key to 600 with running sudo chmod 600 ~/.ssh/id_rsa

 Then run the playbook with the below command: